sadashish2002/github-final-project/CONTRIBUTING.md

+# Contributing

 * All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

-When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](contributing/ISSUES.md) or via [Slack in the #racial-justice-legit-info channel](https://callforcode.slack.com/archives/C01CRAN53CM) in the [Call for
+* When contributing a major change to this repository, please first discuss the change you wish to make via an [issue](contributing/ISSUES.md) or via [Slack in the #racial-justice-legit-info channel](https://callforcode.slack.com/archives/C01CRAN53CM) in the [Call for